conan-io/docs/devtools/build_requires.rst

             self.test_requires(self.tested_reference_str)

-If for some reason, it is necessary to test the same package both as a regular require and a tool_require, then it is possible to specify:
+If for some reason, it is necessary to test the same package both as a regular require and a ``tool_require``, then it is possible to specify:

 .. code-block:: python